persteinhorst/c5-twig/README.md

 c5-twig
 =======

-Enables the use of the Twig Template Engine inside of Concrete5 Themes
+Enables the use of the Twig template engine inside of Concrete5 themes

 Requirements
 ------------